Mandala Airlines Flight 091: Investigation

 The investigation was carried out by the Indonesian National Transportation Safety Committee (NTSC), with assistance from the United States National Transportation Safety Board (NTSB) and representatives from Boeing as the manufacturer of the aircraft.
 The NTSC had also requested the Australian and the Thai authorities for a readout on the black boxes.
 According to a member of the NTSC, Rita Wijaya, the investigation could take up to one year.
 She promised that the final report on the crash would be made public.

-Both flight recorders were recovered immediately after the crash and were sent to the United States for a read out by the NTSB.
-Even though both recorders were found in good condition, NTSC noted that there was a malfunction on the cockpit area microphone (CAM).
-As such, investigators could not determine the actual situation inside the cockpit due to the poor quality of the cockpit voice recorder.
+Both flight recorders were recovered immediately after the crash and were sent to the United States for a readout by the NTSB.
+Even though both recorders were found in good condition, the NTSC noted that there was a malfunction on the cockpit area microphone (CAM).
+As such, investigators could not determine the actual situation inside the cockpit due to the poor quality of the cockpit voice recorder data.

 According to investigators, since Flight 091 had difficulties in taking-off, investigators decided to investigate three main possible causes; the weight and balance of the aircraft, the condition of the engines, and the configuration of the flaps and slats.

 Cargo overload

 Two days after the crash of Flight 091, the then-head of the Indonesian National Transportation Safety Committee, Setio Rahardjo, stated that the aircraft was carrying 2 tonnes of durians, out of the 2,749 kg of cargo on board Flight 091.
-The actual take-off weight of Flight 091 was 51,997 kg, just 3 kg less of the Boeing 737-230Adv's maximum take-off weight of 52,000 kg.
+The actual take-off weight of Flight 091 was 51,997 kg, just 3 kg less than the Boeing 737-230Adv's maximum take-off weight of 52,000 kg.
 There was speculation that the massive amount of durians on board had caused the aircraft to crash.
 The director of Mandala Airlines, Asril Tanjung, denied that the aircraft was carrying durians on board, adding that such number of durians could only be transported by multiple trucks.
 However, this contradicted statements from multiple witnesses who claimed that there were dozens of durians lying around the crash site.
 Tanjung later admitted that the aircraft did carry 2 tons of durians.
 During a public hearing in the Indonesian People's Representative Council, members of parliament questioned the Indonesian Minister of Transportation, Hatta Rajasa, on the presence of durians on board.
 Hatta decided not to comment on the matter, opting to remind the public and the media to not speculate on the cause of the crash.

 Calculations made by investigators later concluded that the center of gravity had not shifted and that the aircraft was stable for take-off.
 While the take-off weight was 3 kg less than what the pilot had requested (52,000 kg), it was 393 kg less than the maximum take-off weight for this particular condition.
 As such, the aircraft's weight was not a factor in the crash.

 The rumors that durians had caused the crash of Flight 091, however, persists until today.